advance100/doc_webpack/webpack-getting-started.md

 It binds a small express server on [http://localhost:8080](http://localhost:8080) which hosts a content page and the bundle.
 It automatically updates the browser page when a bundle is recompiled (socket.io).

+> The dev server uses webpack's watch mode.
+It also prevents webpack from emitting the result files to disk.
+Instead it keep and serve result files from memory.

 ## Using modules

+TODO

 > `require("module"); require("module/file");`